 WordPress defines default image sizes as follows:

-- a Large version (default 600px)
+a Large version (default 600px)

-- a Medium version (default 300px)
+a Medium version (default 300px)

-- a Thumbnail (default 150px)
+a Thumbnail (default 150px)

 I usually load the image files onto my site at the maximum size that they will display.
 (If I am designing for desktop, then a quarter of the screen will be 1280/4=320px wide).
 Loading a larger file means that it will be resized by the browser and the time it takes for the page to load will increase.
 If you make the image too small and it is being viewed on a larger screen, the quality will be blurred and pixelated.
 (The best bet is to look at your analytics report to see what size screens your visitors are using.)

-There are tools for testing web speed and they will generally give a report on which images should be compressed in order to enhance page loading speed.
+There are tools for analyzing web pages and testing page speed and they will generally give a report on which images should be compressed in order to enhance page loading speed.

 The eyes of the subject should be 2/3 of the way up

 In many cases, the image available has a lot of irrelevant background and cropping it would help to focus on the important part.
 When cropping, remember to leave some space around the element in focus and don’t place it dead center.
 People or subjects are more appealing when placed off center.
 I am forever grateful to Kylos Brannon for teaching me about the rule of thirds in a cellphone photography workshop.
 The rule of thirds in photography divides the image horizontally into 3 strips.
 The frame of the picture should be divided into 9 like a tic-tac-toe frame, and the objects should be aligned along the lines.
 They need not be aligned dead center.
 They can be off a little, but using this technique creates better images in photography and can also be used when formatting images for web pages.

 Screenshot of Google Lunar New Year Alt Text